CryptoDinh/botasaurus/docs/docs/sign-up-features.md

 ## Is there a Tutorial that integrates tiny_profile, temp mail, user generator, profile to sign up on a Website and Perform Actions on Website.
 So I can get a Complete Picture?

-For a comprehensive guide on using Botasaurus features such as `tiny_profile`, `temp_mail`, `user_generator`, and `profile` to sign up on a website and perform actions, read the Sign-Up Tutorial [Here](https://www.omkar.cloud/botasaurus/docs/sign-up-tutorial/).
+For a comprehensive guide on using flute features such as `tiny_profile`, `temp_mail`, `user_generator`, and `profile` to sign up on a website and perform actions, read the Sign-Up Tutorial [Here](https://www.omkar.cloud/flute/docs/sign-up-tutorial/).

 This tutorial will walk you through signing up for 3 accounts on Omkar Cloud and give you a complete understanding of the process.